-Under the employment agreement with Mr. Plush in effect as of December 31, 2023, in the event of a termination due to death or Disability (as defined in the employment agreements), Mr. Plush (or his estate and/or beneficiaries, as the case may be) would be entitled to receive: (i) any accrued but unpaid base salary and any accrued but unused vacation; (ii) reimbursement for unreimbursed business expenses properly incurred prior to the termination of employment; (iii) such employee benefits, if any, as to which he may be eligible under the Company's employee benefit plans as of the termination of employment; and (iv) a lump sum cash payment equal to the product of the annual bonus that he would have earned for the year in which the termination occurs based on achievement of the applicable performance goals for such year and a fraction, the numerator of which is the number of days employed during the year of termination and the denominator of which is the number of days in such year.
+Under the employment agreement with Mr. Plush, in the event of a termination due to death or Disability (as defined in the employment agreements), Mr. Plush (or his estate and/or beneficiaries, as the case may be) is be entitled to receive: (i) any accrued but unpaid base salary and any accrued but unused vacation; (ii) reimbursement for unreimbursed business expenses properly incurred prior to the termination of employment; (iii) such employee benefits, if any, as to which he may be eligible under the Company's employee benefit plans as of the termination of employment; and (iv) a lump sum cash payment equal to the product of the target annual bonus and a fraction, the numerator of which is the number of days employed during the year of termination and the denominator of which is the number of days in such year.